vishnubob/penetrails/quilt/README.md

 # Convolutional Generative Adversarial Network to Synthesize Novel Quilt Designs

-April 6th, 2018 - this net is currently training, and publishing new fakes on [twitter](https://twitter.com/penetrails).
+## April 6th, 2018 - This net is currently training and publishing real-time results on [twitter](https://twitter.com/penetrails).

 This is my first attempt at designing and tuning a GAN network for visual media.
 Quilts as a subject were selected because: